Temple-University-CIS-4496/cis-4496-project-hvac/Docs/Data_Report/ReadMe.md

 ## 3. DataSummaryReport.md

-A report detailing infomration about the proccessed thermostat data including outdoor weather information
+A report detailing information about the proccessed thermostat data including outdoor weather information